getbraincloud/examples-unity/Marketplace/README.md

 ## Mock purchases (the default)

-Out of the box, `AppManager.MockPurchasesEnabled` is `true`.
+`AppManager.MockPurchasesEnabled` is `true` by default.
 In this mode, purchases and subscriptions are faked entirely through brainCloud (`BrainCloudMarketplace.MockPurchaseProduct`, the `VerifyPurchaseMockStore` script, and a fake subscription renewal timer) instead of going through Unity IAP and an actual store.
 That means you can run the store/economy loop in the Editor, on desktop, or on WebGL without touching the Google Cloud Console, Play Console, OAuth credentials, or a `.p12` certificate.
 None of the real store account setup is needed.

 One thing this *doesn't* skip: brainCloud's own product catalog.
-Real-money products are still fetched from brainCloud's App Store service using a `storeId` (`InventoryService.GetPlatformStoreId()`), and even in mock mode that defaults to `"googlePlay"` on Editor/Desktop/WebGL (only iOS/macOS resolve to `"itunes"`).
+Real-money products are still fetched from brainCloud's App Store service using a `storeId` (`InventoryService.GetPlatformStoreId()`), and even in mock mode that defaults to `"googlePlay"` on Editor/Desktop/WebGL (iOS/macOS resolve to `"itunes"`).
 So for those products to actually show up in the store, they still need to exist on the brainCloud portal under `Design > Marketplace > Products`, linked to a Google Product ID (see the [brainCloud Marketplace](#braincloud-marketplace) steps below for that part).
 Items, bundles, freebies, and multipliers bought with Coins/Gems aren't affected by any of this, since those come from the item catalog and need no store setup at all, mock or real.

 When you're ready to test real purchases end-to-end through an actual store, set `AppManager.MockPurchasesEnabled = false` and follow the rest of the setup below.